 Ross said that voters seem receptive to Labour’s stance on Brexit.

-She said: “People want to vote for a party that is advocating to remain in the European Union.
+“People want to vote for a party that is advocating to remain in the European Union.

 “Scottish Labour plan to support remain.”